samoyed-health-foundation/website/site/content/diseases/hemophilia.md

-If a dog appears to have a bleeding disorder based on an exam and history, the first step is typically a panel of special bleeding tests (coagulation panel) to evaluate the blood\'s ability to clot in a test tube.
+If a dog appears to have a bleeding disorder based on an exam and history, the first step is typically a panel of special bleeding tests (coagulation panel) to evaluate the blood's ability to clot in a test tube.
 Results of these tests can help determine which of the many factors in the clotting cascade might be low/missing.